emailaddresses/PHYS4150-2018/README.md

 1. what is MATLAB live scripts ```.mlx```
  > see [official documentation](https://www.mathworks.com/help/matlab/matlab_prog/what-is-a-live-script-or-function.html;jsessionid=9a500aa277e7aa38ca708835117a).
 It's a good tool for demostration, but personally I do not recommand to use it for other use as currently ```.mlx``` is a little bit slower than that in ```.m``` or in command window.
+1. can I use Python in this course
+ > *TODO, move the answer from notice*

 # Welcome for contribution
 you could find a lot of *TODO* tags in this code repo, and those tags are all waiting for your contributions to complete.